 Although it has been repaved and greatly improved in the last five years, the steep and winding road (Route 1095) between Thailand's northern capital of Chiang Mai and Pai is famously guaranteed to make at least some of the passengers on your bus sick.
 The purported 762 twists and turns are torture for people who suffer from car sickness.

 If you're one of the unlucky ones, ask to sit near the front of the bus where you can look out.
 Avoid reading or looking at your phone along the way.
 Ginger root and peppermint are natural choices for preventing motion sickness.
 Buy and whittle down a piece of ginger root to suck on during the journey, or grab some ginger candy from a pharmacy in Chiang Mai.

-The minibuses typically take a quick break halfway to Pai.
-Take advantage for some fresh air but don't eat if you aren't feeling well.
+The minibusses typically take a quick break halfway to Pai.
+Take advantage of some fresh air but don't eat if you aren't feeling well.
 Western-style toilets are available at the rest areas.

 The road to Pai has developed somewhat of a kitsch reputation, a bit like Route 66 is celebrated in the United States.

 Getting There by Minibus

-Minibus is the most popular mode of transport to Pai.
-The US $5-6 ride takes between three or four hours, depending on the recklessness of your driver on the winding, mountainous road.
+A minibus is the most popular mode of transport to Pai.
+The ride takes between three or four hours, depending on the recklessness of your driver on the winding, mountainous road.
 Some drivers seem to have very little regard for the safety of self and passengers.
 Despite countless complaints over a decade, all of the companies offering transportation are pretty well the same in terms of safety — getting a nice driver is simply luck of the draw.

 Minibusses to Pai cost around 180 baht (150 baht if booked directly at Aya) and leave hourly throughout the day.
 Luggage may be kept inside or strapped on top, depending on how full the minibus.